codingandcommunity/style-guide/README.md

 ![cc logo](logo/coding-and-community-logo-png-200-px-by-33-px.png)

 # style-guide
-This repository contains the style guide for coding and community.
+This repository contains the style guide for coding&&community.
 It should contain all graphic design/brand assets as wells as hex codes for colors and recommended fonts.

+Visit https://codingandcommunity.org for more information about our organization.

 # What is a style guide? #